hseligson1/kustomize-gitops-example/README.md

 `kubectl get deployment production-the-deployment`

-or inspect the service with the `default` namespace:
+or inspect the service with the by the namespace:

-`kubectl get pods --namespace kustomize-staging`
+`kubectl get pods --namespace <application ns>`

 Fore more details, execute: